Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 | Physical host for the virtual machines | Virtual machines (VMs) </br> Templates </br> Host configuration data (virtual networks) |
 | SCVMM library server | Virtual machines </br> Templates </br> Virtual hard disks (VHDs) </br> ISO images |

 The following table contains tasks and links to procedural or conceptual information about how to back up the additional machines for an installation of Lab Management.
-You must perform the tasks in the order shown, without skipping any tasks.
+You must perform all tasks, in the order shown.

-To back up the machines that are running any SCVMM components, you must be a member of the Backup Operators group on each machine.
+To back up the machines that are running any SCVMM components, you must be a member of the **Backup Operators** group on each machine.

 | Common Tasks | Detailed instructions |
 | --- | --- |
-| Back up the server that is running System Center Virtual Machine Manager 2008 R2. </br> Back up the library servers for SCVMM. </br> Back up each physical host for the virtual machines. | [Backing Up and Restoring the SCVMM Database](http://go.microsoft.com/fwlink/?linkid=150302)
+| Back up the server that is running System Center Virtual Machine Manager 2008 R2. </br> Back up the library servers for SCVMM. </br> Back up each physical host for the virtual machines. | [Backup and restore the SCVMM database](/previous-versions/system-center/virtual-machine-manager-2008-r2/cc956045(v=technet.10))

 ::: moniker-end